SeraphJACK/SimpleLogin/README.md

 _Is my password safe?_

-Sure, the password is hashed using SHA256 at the client side, and hashed using BCrypt before storing at the server side.
+Sure, the password is hashed using SHA256 at the client-side and hashed using BCrypt before storing at the server-side.
-However, the password is stored without any encryption **at the client side**, so be careful don't copy `.minecraft/.sl_password` file when sharing your client with others.
+However, the password is stored without any encryption **at the client-side**, so be careful don't copy `.minecraft/.sl_password` file when sharing your client with others.

 _What should I do if I want to change the client?_